Why Stay Strong?

 - Searching for the long-term cure through Answer ALS.
 Tools exists today that have not been available in the past (exponential technologies) that are allowing analysis of genetic data that would not have been possible or affordable just a few years ago.
 Project Answer ALS is clearly focused in this area.

 - In addition to the long term, we are also focused on the near term and bringing improved assistive technologies to people currently suffering from the disease, and we are working with doctors and engineers in an effort to bring better assistive devices to market.

 In all efforts associated with ALS, we focus on institutions that believe in open collaboration.
 The ALS challenge will not be overcome by people working in silos.
 It will be overcome by people openly working together.
 I sit on the Advisory Boards of ALS Finding a Cure and Answer ALS and am actively engaged with the Packard Center.
-All three organizations set a high standard for open collaboration.
+These organizations set a high standard for open collaboration.

 I will also continue to get the word out on the importance of work-life balance.
 As I gave the presentation at Caterpillar over the past 15 years, I usually closed the session with a statement that if I just positively impacted one person in the audience, then I would consider it time well spent.
 The notes I received from colleagues following the announcement of my diagnosis and plans to retire indicated that maybe I did make a difference.
 Life eventually throws everyone a curve ball, and good balance is the only way I know to hit a curve.

-Any funds received associated with any external speaking engagements will go to the Stay Strong vs. ALS Charitable Fund.
+Any funds received associated with any external speaking engagements will go to the Stay Strong vs. ALS Charitable Fund or Answer ALS.

 Why I am lucky